enerqi/sublime-blog/content/blog/error-handling/index.md

 framework should be catching and logging the exception, and returning an appropriate 500 server error.
 In an actor based system with supervisor hierarchies like [Erlang OTP](https://www.erlang.org/) or [Akka](https://akka.io/) exceptional events would cause the crashed processes to be restarted anew.

-When letting exceptons happen deliberately it maybe useful to document what raised exceptions are being allowed as opposed to just not known about.
+When letting exceptions happen deliberately it maybe useful to document what raised exceptions are being allowed as opposed to just not known about.
 A final case where using a exception for brevity could be appropriate is when the exception is defined, thrown and caught within the scope of one module's private functions and documented to do so - local control flow, the more local the better.
 It will however, not be documented by the type system and be